The 10 Best Small Drones

-The Syma X5C is another small drone with a camera and is very popular with beginners due to its stability and ease of flight.
-The X5C is another drone stuck in between being micro-sized or full-sized.
+The Syma X5C-1 is another small drone with a HD camera and is very popular with beginners due to its stability and ease of flight.
+The X5C-1 is another drone stuck in between being micro-sized or full-sized.
 The size is still relatively small at 12 by 12 inches, but is the heaviest drone on the list at about 2 pounds (32 ounces).

 The wider design and the 6-axis gyro system with posture control ensures the U818A is going to be stable when flying indoors, but the low weigh isn’t going to make it ideal for outdoor flight.
 Two flight modes gives you the choice between learning the controls as a beginner or switching for high-speed flying.
-The 640p camera will still shoot in high enough resolution to give you the feel for drone photography.
+The 720p camera will still shoot in high enough resolution to give you the feel for drone photography.
 It also comes with a 4GB MicroSD card and reader for easy download.

 We hope this list of the best small drones has shown you good things can still come in tiny packages.
 Whether you’re just starting out in your drone training or a veteran pilot looking to downsize for your next drone, these drones offer a smaller and more affordable way to fly that’s safer for the indoors and less pressure when you’re learning.